Treatment of slaves in the United States: Rape and sexual abuse

 Owners of enslaved people could legally use them as sexual objects.
 Therefore, slavery in the United States encompassed wide-ranging rape and sexual abuse, including many forced pregnancies, in order to produce children for sale.
 Many slaves fought back against sexual attacks, and some died resisting them; others were left with psychological and physical scars.
 Historian Nell Irvin Painter describes the effects of this abuse as "soul murder".

 Rape laws in the South embodied a race-based double standard.
-Black men accused of rape during the colonial period were often punished with castration, and the penalty was increased to death during the Antebellum Period; however, white men could legally rape their female slaves.
-Men and boys were also sexually abused by slaveholders.
+Black men accused of rape during the colonial period were often punished with castration, and the penalty was increased to death during the antebellum period; however, white men could legally rape their female slaves.
+Men and boys were also sexually abused by slaveholders, which included forcing them to impregnate female slaves.
 Thomas Foster says that although historians have begun to cover sexual abuse during slavery, few focus on sexual abuse of men and boys because of the assumption that only enslaved women were victimized.
 Foster suggests that men and boys may have also been forced into unwanted sexual activity; one problem in documenting such abuse is that they, of course, did not bear mixed-race children.
 Both masters and mistresses were thought to have abused male slaves.

 The mistreatment of slaves frequently included rape and the sexual abuse of women.
 The sexual abuse of slaves was partially rooted in historical Southern culture and its view of the enslaved as property.
 Although Southern mores regarded white women as dependent and submissive, black women were often consigned to a life of sexual exploitation.
 Racial purity was the driving force behind the Southern culture's prohibition of sexual relations between white women and black men; however, the same culture protected sexual relations between white men and black women.
 The result was a number of mixed-race offspring.
 Many women were raped, and had little control over their families.
 Children, free women, indentured servants, and men were not immune from abuse by masters and owners.
 Children, especially young girls, were often subjected to sexual abuse by their masters, their masters' children, and relatives.
 Similarly, indentured servants and slave women were often abused.
-Since these women had no control over where they went or what they did, their masters could manipulate them into situations of high risk, i.e. forcing them into a dark field or making them sleep in their master's bedroom to be available for service.
+Since these women had no control over where they went or what they did, their masters could manipulate them into situations of high risk, i.e. forcing them into a dark field or making them sleep in their master's bedroom.
 Free or white women could charge their perpetrators with rape, but slave women had no legal recourse; their bodies legally belonged to their owners.